 Item Description Name The name is used as a basic descriptor of the batch.
 You can come up with any naming convention you want.
 Transaction Total The sum amount of all the transactions in the batch.
+Control Item Count This helps in the scanning process to ensure that no items are missed.
 Control Amount When dealing with manually entered transactions, it's common to first do a manual count of the transaction totals by hand.
 This number is then entered into the Control Amount column to be used as a double-check since transactions are individually entered into the system.
 When you're done entering your transactions, the batch's Transaction Total should equal the Control Amount .
 Status Open: This means that the batch is editable.
 The details of the batch can be changed and transactions can be modified.
 Closed: The batch is done and should not be edited.
 Once you close the batch you should then move its total into your general ledger.
 Pending: This is a special status used by the check-scanning software.
 When a batch is in a state of Pending, it means that transactions are still being scanned into the batch.
 Start / End Dates These dates provide a date range for the transactions that they contain.
 Account Code When you enter the batch total into your General Ledger there will more than likely be a transaction id generated by that system.
+This field

-This field allows you to enter that identifier.
+Item Description allows you to enter that identifier.